Many women use feminine hygiene products as part of their daily routines. Let’s explore their value

 - Every woman’s body is unique, and what works for someone else may not work the same for you.

 - Please do your research before trying anything new.
-Don’t stick with a product if it’s causing harmful side-effects!
+Don’t stick with a product if it causes harmful side-effects.

 What are feminine hygiene products?